ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

 This is not a universal fixer.
 It never automatically approves, merges, or deploys, and cannot turn an original failure into a passing result.

+**Source rebinding is also blocked, independently of model authentication.**
+The publisher's two-file contract permits only the package workflow and its mechanical action-lock reseal.
+A changed workflow also invalidates the package identity catalog and fixed workflow-snapshot assertions in PR CI.
+Trusted, provenance-preserving updates of those bindings are not implemented.
+Admission therefore rejects a catalog-bound repair before lock generation, publisher credentials, or remote writes.
+All 960 currently registered package workflows are catalog-bound; this PR cannot yet deliver their automatic repair drafts, even after model authentication is connected.
+Existing positive integration fixtures describe the legacy pre-catalog contract, not current production repair capability.
+Negative integration tests use the real Zlib workflow and catalog validator to verify this stop without weakening either contract.

 ## Layout-Admission Coverage

-The registered-topology scan reported for this change examined **960 registered packages**.
+The pre-refresh September 12 scan examined **960 registered packages**.
 Of these, **553 passed both policy and native contract layout derivation**, and **407 had unsupported layouts**.
 This is a coverage snapshot of layout admission only, **not validated repair counts**, successful native runs, or evidence that 553 packages or their failure causes can be fixed.
+It is not a fresh scan of the September 23 main-branch update and does not override the source-binding stop described above.

 The reported unsupported-layout breakdown is: